Paul Hammant's Blog: Like a Used Sofa

-Stand by for: A Story about delaying a significant purchasing decision, while locking costs early.
+Stand by for: A story about delaying a significant purchasing decision, while locking costs early, but also being fair to the supplier.

 Some years ago, for a ThoughtWorks gig at a client, I was the technical assessor helping a client choose a third-party trading app.
 It was a formal vendor/app selection project, and the traders that would use it had really high-end needs.
 One was a shared view of their outstanding orders on the exchange, while remaining compliant with the regulators rules on that.
 There were dozens of choices of software to use.
 Many of the choices were in use on other exchanges.
 This electronic exchange was new though, as it was at that time open outcry, and for a specialist tradable thing.
 It was scheduled to go live in, let’s say, six months after the moment portrayed in this story.
 The exchange had told everyone this was going to happen, and even the ‘open outcry’ folks had come believe the change was going to happen.
 A small trade show had already happened, with many vendors touting their wares, before I had come onto the mission.
 I was to evaluate non-functional technical aspects.
 Objectively rate short-listed products against a bunch of technical criteria, they said.
 Here’s just five of many: